 Too much water, and it will cool down the stove and can potentially damage the rocks.

 Too little water, and the room will not warm up as quickly as desired.
 The best way to do this is to use small doses of water at regular intervals.

 The temperature in a Finnish sauna typically ranges from 66 to 88 degrees Celsius, or 150 to 190 degrees Fahrenheit.

 After a sauna session, it is common to cool off and wash, often outside in the much colder temperature.
 Swimming is also often done after a sauna session.

 You will find lots of public saunas in Finland.
-Gyms, hotels, swimming pools, they will all typically have a sauna in the complex.
+Gyms, hotels, and swimming pools typically have a sauna within the complex.
 Small at-home saunas or private sauna cottages are also very common.

 The sauna truly is an integral part of the Finnish lifestyle, and the average Finn simply cannot imagine a life without a sauna nearby.

 Saunas offer great benefits for both our physical health as well as our mental health.
-The Finnish have embraced sauna use as a major part of their lifestyle.
+Finnish people have embraced sauna use as an important part of their everyday lifestyle.

 Fortunately for the rest of us, the popularity of saunas has steadily increased in recent times, with Finnish-style saunas popping up in hotels, gyms, and spas all over the world.